top of page

 • old habits return when pressure rises

-• your body stays tense even when you want peace
+• your body stays tense even when you want to relax or switch off

 If safety isn’t there, familiarity wins.